Skip to Main Content

 • You are responsible for renewing and returning resources.

-• You are responsible for any penalties or late feeds that might occur.
+• You are responsible for any penalties or late fees that occur.

 Want materials (e.g., books, articles) that the library doesn't have?
 Use Interlibrary Loan!